Senior Peer Support Volunteers

 We offer education sessions with outside speakers, as well as a self-help support group where family caregivers can share emotions and experiences, seek and give advice and exchange practical information with others, and create a network for mutual support.

-BSOSS volunteer Senior Peer Counsellors will also be available to offer confidential one-to-one support to family caregivers when requested.
+BSOSS Senior Peer Support Volunteers will also be available to offer confidential one-to-one support to family caregivers when requested.

 An extensive guide to resources for family caregivers and how to access them is available by contacting our office.

-Please visit our Caregivers Program page for information on this.
+Please visit our About the Program for information on this.